 Damage to Your Marriage - Loss of Consortium

-When you’re injured as a result of someone else’s negligence, you are entitled to recover for the injuries that you suffered, including economic damages (lost wages, medical bills, etc.) and non-economic damages (pain and suffering).
+When you’re injured as a result of someone else’s negligence, you are entitled to compensation for the injuries that you suffered, including economic damages (lost wages, medical bills, etc.) and non-economic damages (pain and suffering).
 However, if you’re married, there is another category of damages that you may be able to recover – damage to your marriage.
 It’s called Loss of Consortium and is an important element of damages in the right circumstances.
 It is a legal recognition that the marital relationship itself – separate and apart from the injury to the individual – is a protected interest that is deserving of compensation if it has been harmed.

 Loss of consortium has an interesting history.
 Under Common Law (which roughly translates to “the olden days” in this circumstance) a woman had no right to sue for loss of consortium.
 It was only the man who had the right.
 That was because the woman was essentially seen as the man’s property.
 If she was unable to provide her usual domestic or bedroom duties as a result of someone else’s negligence, the man could recover for the loss of such services.
 Eventually, the courts (most courts, at least) recognized the unfairness of such a one-sided system and ruled that women could also make such a claim if their husband suffered an injury.
 However, there are still some states (Virginia, for example) that do not recognize loss of consortium at all, no matter who tries to bring it.

 The Modern Meaning of Loss of Consortium